lpapailiou/pentis/README.md

 # pentis

-A game like __tetris__, but with five blocks instead of four per figure.
+A game like __tetris__, but with five blocks instead of four per shape by default.

 ## Table of Contents
 1. [About the game](#about-the-game)